ganeti/ganeti/doc/design-storagetypes.rst

 made.
 Note that for DRBD nowadays we ignore the case when vg and metavg are different, and we only consider the main volume group.
 Fixing this is outside the scope of this design.

+Although the iallocator protocol itself does not need change, the invocation of the iallocator needs quite some adaption.
+So far, it always requested LVM storage information no matter if that was the disk template to be considered for the allocation.
+For instance allocation, this is the disk template of the instance.
+TODO: consider other allocator requests.

 With this design, we ensure forward-compatibility with respect to storage pools.
 For now, we'll report space for all available disk templates that